evanahdout/random-quote-machine/README.md

 # Random quote machine
 This is a web application built in vanilla JavaScript that displays a random quote.
 The user can click on a button to generate a random new quote and change the background color to a random color.
 The user can also click the twitter icon to tweet the quote on Twitter.

+## Build
+This application was built using vanillla JavaScript.

 ## Webpage
 [GitHub Page](https://evanahdout.github.io/random-quote-machine/)